The moduli space of Fano manifolds with K\"ahler-Ricci solitons: Appendix

 \subsection{A. $\Cpx$-stack}

-In this Appendix A, we briefly review on definitions and examples related to stacks, which we needed in section 4.
+In this Appendix A, we briefly review some general notions and examples of stacks which we used in section 4.
 As we work only over the category (or more precisely, the site) $\Cpx$ of complex spaces, we do not introduce stacks in full generality, which actually work over any site such as the \'etale sites of schemes or algebraic spaces, the site of $C^\infty$-manifolds and so on.
 The interested readers should also refer to \cite{SPA, FGA} for stacks in full generality.